 FOUR GABLES: As a near neighbour of this property we regard this as a very welcome development and feel this is sympathetic to the character of the property.

 Main Issues and Considerations:

 The issues which are relevant to the determination of this application are:

-- (a) Impact on the aims and purposes of the Green Belt - (b) Impact on historic and architectural interest of the Grade II listed cottage and the visual amenity of the surrounding area; and - (c) Impact on neighbouring residential amenity.
+Impact on historic and architectural interest of the Grade II listed cottage and the visual amenity of the surrounding area.